ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 ^^^^^^^^^^^^^^^

-You can filter entire lists - ``ipaddr()`` will return a list with values valid for a particular query
+You can filter entire lists - ``ipaddr()`` will return a list with values valid for a particular query.

 .. code-block:: yaml+jinja